Last reviewed by Robert Prime — March 2026

 KDP supports multiple file types, but the most relevant for children’s books are:

-- PDF: Ideal for print formatting because it locks in page layout, fonts, and images exactly as designed.
+- PDF: Ideal for print formatting because it locks in page layout exactly as designed.
 This is your go-to format for print.

 - EPUB / MOBI: Used for eBooks, but children’s picture books often require fixed layouts to preserve the visual relationship between text and images.
 KDP supports fixed layout through Kindle Kids’ Book Creator but has limitations.